- Family: Loricariidae

 Interesting Facts About Plecos

-When taking in a pleco, it is important to understand that it is a long term commitment.
+When taking in a pleco, it is important to understand that it is a long-term commitment.
 Do not let the lower price tag fool you; though the fish will cost you around the same price as a cup of coffee, they live quite full lives.

 Typically, most species of pleco can live between twenty and thirty years if properly cared for.
 Plecos are almost prehistoric animals who have adapted to suit the world we live in.
 They are hardy and can survive under most conditions.
 Keep this in mind if you are planning on getting a pleco, as they can get large and will need a few tank upgrades as they reach maturity if you want them to be fully healthy and happy.

 If the pleco you purchase is listed only as a “common pleco”, it could very well be one of any number of species.
-Many mass pet retailers market plecos as a sort of “one size fits all” species, intermingling different varieties under the same umbrella sales term.
+Many mass pet retailers market plecos as a sort of “one size fit all” species, intermingling different varieties under the same umbrella sales term.
 Due to this, it is quite easy to get a pleco that may not be the best fit for your tank.
 Most are docile but some do prefer alternative conditions when compared to other pleco fish.
 To help prevent confusion, try researching pleco species and familiarizing yourself with photos of the different varieties to help you better know what you are purchasing.
 There is no shame in whipping out your phone and Googling the appearance of a pleco you are considering to help make sure that it is exactly what you are looking for!

 One fun fact about the pleco concerns its nocturnal lifestyle adaptations.
-If a pleco really desires rest, many species can actually shut out light.
+If a pleco really desires rest, many species can actually shut out the light.
 Several species have something called an omega iris which allows them to close out light and rest more fully, helping them to balance out their life cycle and keep stress levels to a minimum.
 This adaptation is one of many that makes the pleco so very amazing!

 If you have done a bit of research into pleco care, you have likely heard that you should never, ever dump your plecos down the toilet or into natural water sources.
-This is because, due to their hardy nature, plecos can quickly become a very serious invasive species based problem.
+This is because, due to their hardy nature, plecos can quickly become a very serious invasive species-based problem.
 When a species not native to an area is introduced and thrives, it throws off the entire ecosystem, resulting in the death and potential extinction of many native species.
 Due to this, the responsible way to handle a pleco that you can no longer care for is rehoming it or donating it to a facility equipped for its care.
-If you are not prepared to care for a two foot long fish, a pleco is probably not for you unless you opt to seek out a smaller version, which can be rather difficult to locate.
+If you are not prepared to care for a two-foot-long fish, a pleco is probably not for you unless you opt to seek out a smaller version, which can be rather difficult to locate.

-Bettas are notorious for being aggressive with other fish, often causing conflicts which result in fights to the death.
+Bettas are notorious for being aggressive with other fish, often causing conflicts that result in fights to death.
 Due to this, bettas are typically housed alone.
 Amazingly, though, plecos and bettas do well together in most situations.
 This is due to the pleco staying out of the betta’s way and not causing any sort of competition for food.
 Still, if you choose to house a betta and pleco together, be sure to make the tank as large as possible and keep an eye on them upon introduction to make sure they get along well enough to be left together.
-There are still risks associated with housing the species together so precautions should be taken to keep everything safe and stress free for both fish.
+There are still risks associated with housing the species together so precautions should be taken to keep everything safe and stress-free for both fish.